mconlon17/organization-ontology/docs/source/named-individuals.rst

 =================

 **Named individuals** are entities which are instances of classes.
-A university, a non-profit, a government agency, a date, and a role in a project are all named individuals.
+A university, a continent, a building, a date, and a role in a project are all named individuals.

-.. include:: toc-NamedIndividual.txt

 All Named Individuals
 ---------------------

 .. include:: tab-all-named-individuals.txt

+.. include:: toc-NamedIndividual.txt

 ..
 We have a script that can read the ontology and write documentation pages, one per named individual.
 The named individual pages will be listed in a toctree directive